 - What yarns and colors should we use?
 Any soft yarn is fine and any color will be accepted, but if possible please keep the colors on the subtle side–blues, browns, olives, grays, maroon, and black are all good choices, as well as appropriate for male and female troops!
 Stripes using these colors or multi-colored yarn is acceptable.
 NOTE: We have reviewed our policy with our Military advisors and have been cleared to accept scarves and hats made with a red, white and blue as a color combination.
 Military personnel cannot wear a depiction of the flag.
 Scarves can be red and white or blue and red or blue and white, but it’s best not to use the three colors together.

 Please note: The scarves and hats we send are gifts from home.
 This message is from Carolyn Blashek, Founder of Operation Gratitude:

 “The importance of the scarves in our packages is to send the very warm and loving message that people at home care enough to take the time and effort to make something as beautiful as a scarf.
 Our scarves, hats, etc. are not ‘regulation,’ so they can only be worn by the troops during their moments of rest and when they go home.
 Nevertheless, the message they send is enduring.
 Due to potential allergies and/or Military uniform restrictions, please list the fiber content on your ‘Made With Love’ note that you attach to the scarf.”

 - Should I attach a letter or note?
 We make sure that all hand-made items include a short note and an e-mail address.
-If you could do so for each of your hats and scarves (include the fiber content information, too) it would be most helpful — and makes it even more special when the item is personalized.
-The note can be as simple as “Hand-made with love” OR a note or letter telling about yourself, including your email address or your home address.
-(If you are uncomfortable using your personal address, feel free to use ours — email@example.com — but please also include your full name so we can be sure to forward the message on to you!)
+If you could do so for each of your hats and scarves (include the fiber content information, too) it would be most helpful!
+Notes make the gift even more special when the item is personalized.
+The note can be as simple as “Handmade with love” OR a letter telling about yourself, including your email address or your home address.
+(If you are uncomfortable using your personal address, feel free to use ours — email@example.com — but please also include your full name so we can be sure to forward replies on to you!)